jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/howToGetPython.md

 Installing Pytorch
 =================

+Install modules pytorch and torchvision:

+$ conda install pytorch torchvision -c pytorch
+(The -c tells conda to look in pytorch online)

+Other usefull commands:

+$ conda list

+$ conda info

 Installing Modules
 ==============

-Install modules pytorch and torchvision:
-$ anaconda/bin/conda install pytorch torchvision -c pytorch The -c tells conda to look under pytorch online

-Install gym into anaconda package directly??????
+Install gym into anaconda package

+$ pip install gym

+To make sure the files get put in the right place (ie in anaconda's domain), you may need to ensure you are using the pip that is part of anaconda:

+$ which pip
+/Users/JimStone/anaconda3/bin/pip

+Do this by running anaconda's pip, for example:

-$ cd PATH  /anaconda3/bin
+$ cd /Users/JimStone/anaconda3/bin
-Use  pip from within anaconda’s own directory to install packages in correct place:
 $ ./pip install gym

+Requirement already satisfied: gym in /Users/JimStone/anaconda3/lib/python3.7/site-packages (0.10.11) etc

 Saving Notebook as Python  Code
 ===========================